Griffon26/vhde/docs/backlog.md

    directly above or at the end of a line with the VHDL object on that line, associate a comment followed by an empty line with the current section, e.g. the list of signals or the header of the file)
+1. Implement graceful degradation when reading layout files that do not match the VHDL file.
+1. Fall back to generating a default layout when the layout file has syntactic errors